Bupen12/the-spice-house/README.md

     - Text is used to explain more detail about the food, culture and experience at the restaurant.
     - Images are used to clearly represent the type an quality of food avilable.
   ![About Us Image Section](/assets/images/about%20us%20section%20screenshot.png)
+- Footer Section
+    - Contains contact information  so they can be easily found by users whilst on any page.
+    - Social media links encourage users to find out more about the restaurant.
+    - Links open in new tabs to provide a good user experience.